agens-no/EllipticCurveKeyPair/README.md

 - export the public key as X.509 DER with proper ASN.1 header / structure
 - verify the signature with openssl in command line easily

+## Nitty-gritty

+Apple released API for using the Secure Enclave (`kSecAttrTokenIDSecureEnclave`) in iOS 9.
+Using the Security Framework can be a little bit confusing.
+That's why I created this.
+You may use it as example code and guidance or you may use it as a micro framework.

+I found it tricky to figure out how to use the `SecKeyRawVerify`, `SecKeyGeneratePair` and `SecItemCopyMatching` c api's in Swift 3, but the implementation is quite straight forward thanks to awesome Swift 3 features.

 ## Installation

 Just drag the `Sources/EllipticCurveKeyPair.swift` file into your xcode project.